-Have you ever spent hours crafting a fantastic blog post that then results in less than impressive analytics?
-That’s probably because you didn’t add Search Engine Optimization to your tick list for creating high ranking content.
+Have you ever spent hours crafting a fantastic blog post that results in less-than-impressive analytics?
+That’s probably because you didn’t add Search Engine Optimisation to your tick list for creating high-ranking content.

 With every business on the planet now making their presence on the web a priority, spending time and effort on your SEO is as, if not more, important than the actual content creation itself.
 It’s estimated that Google processes over 70,000 search queries a second, if you want your potential customers to find your content and your website then you need to outrank your competitors on search engines.